 4. Screw in each bun foot.
 Screw the foot’s hanger bolt into the center hole of the mounting plate.
 Check that they are mounted correctly, then remove the feet to complete the rest of the steps below.

 5. Decide on your fabric.
-Choose a durable heavyweight fabric, leather, or vinyl.
+Choose a durable heavyweight fabric or leather.
 I wanted to reupholster mine in white twill to match my Ikea Ektorp sofa, but I couldn’t find matching fabric.
-Then I found a white sofa slipcover in the As-Is department at Ikea for $10.
+Then I found a white sofa slipcover in the as-is department at Ikea for $10.
 I laundered it, cut off its seams, and saved the big pieces.

 6. Take apart the existing cover.
-Using a flathead screwdriver and pliers, remove the staples holding the existing fabric to the frame.
+Remove the staples holding the existing fabric to the frame.
 On my ottoman, the foam and batting were inside their own case, which made reassembling easier.
 Take apart the outer cover with a seam ripper.
 You’ll use these pieces as a pattern for your new cover.
 Save and reuse the piping as well.

 7. Cut the fabric pieces using the old pieces as a pattern.
 Iron the old pieces and new fabric, then pin them together and cut out your new pieces the same size as the old.